-The purpose of this circular is to advise councils, applicants and practitioners of amendments to the Environmental Planning and Assessment Act 1979 (the EP&A Act) in relation to the provisions for concept (formerly 'staged') development applications.
-These commenced on 14 August 2017.
+The purpose of this circular is to advise councils, applicants and practitioners of amendments to the Environmental Planning and Assessment Act 1979 (EP&A Act) relating to the provisions for concept (formerly 'staged') development applications.
+The changes commenced on 14 August 2017.